gwhall/Millennial/_posts/2017-12-24-Coffee blog.md

 <br>Ok, today will be an expanded version of yesterday’s experiment.
 For each experiment, we used 10 kg of pergamino in each big blue bucket.
 Instead of the stick method, we used pH strips to determine when to terminate. (about pH 4).

 Over the weekend, I met a very small producer in San Miguel, at Lake Atitlán.
-He told me a tale of the MoscaMed program. (insert hyperlink to official site).
+He told me a tale of the <a href="https://translate.google.com/translate?hl=en&sl=es&u=http://moscamed-guatemala.org.gt/&prev=search">MoscaMed program</a>.
 He had no doubt that the program is a conspiracy, created by México to purposefully spread the Roya in Guatemala to relatively elevate their own industry.
 When I asked my boss, he immediately denounced that claim, saying the fly doesn’t do much to spread the roya.
 The Roya is no joke.
 There are ~90 varieties of the Roya, and it often mutates after each fungicide application.
 Boss believes there may be a cure, but the fungicide industry won’t let it out… hmm…